 When buying pre-made nut butters, watch out for brands high in added sugar, especially if your older adult is managing a chronic condition like diabetes.

-Nut butters can play a flavorful role in dishes like smoothies made with berries (think PB+J), milkshakes with bananas, and Asian-inspired curries and soups.
+Nut butters can add a flavorful element to dishes like berry smoothies (think PB+J), banana milkshakes, and Asian-inspired curries and soups.

 True full-fat Greek yogurt could be a great addition to your older adult’s regular diet.
 It adds fat, protein, and helpful probiotics that support a healthy gut.